A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Acknowledgments

 \section{Acknowledgments}

-We thank \citet{Sullivan2012} for openly sharing the data from \citet{Neutra1978}.
-We thank \citet{Bartos2023} for openly sharing their data.
-We thank Andrew Fowlie, Eric-Jan Wagenmakers, František Bartoš, Leonhard Held, Małgorzata Roos, and Sander Greenland for valuable comments on drafts of the manuscript.
+We thank \citet{EjbyeErnst2023} and \citet{Bartos2023} for openly sharing their data.
+We thank \anonymize{Riko Kelter, Andrew Fowlie, Eric-Jan Wagenmakers, František Bartoš, Leonhard Held, Małgorzata Roos, and Sander Greenland} for valuable comments on drafts of the manuscript.
+We thank Yang Liu, Jonathan Williams, and another anonymous reviewer for helpful and constructive comments that substantially improved paper.
 The acknowledgment of these individuals does not imply their endorsement of the paper.